 Tips for Feeding Young Children

-College of Agriculture, Consumer and Environmental Sciences New Mexico State University.
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 Almost every time they sit down to eat, young children encounter many new foods, while simultaneously learning to manage utensils and cups.
 Parents and caregivers can reduce the stress and tension triggered when feeding toddlers and preschoolers by following these two basic guidelines:

 - Provide a wide variety of nutritious foods at regular two- to three-hour intervals (usually three meals and two or three snacks each day).

 - Allow the child to be responsible for deciding how much of each food to eat and the order in which to eat them; the child may decide not to eat anything.

 - When you serve a new food to a child, make sure it’s accompanied by familiar foods.
 Encourage the child to taste it, but don’t expect her to accept it the first time.
 Two-year-olds are especially suspicious, generally refusing unfamiliar foods several times before trying them.
 Accept the child’s decision with no comment.

 - Encouraging or forcing children to eat more than they want reduces their ability to know when they are full, leading to overweight and even obese children.